AEW Rumors: Real Reason For ‘Dynamite’ Video Featuring NJPW Star Revealed

-This past Wednesday’s episode of AEW Dynamite saw Kenny Omega tease Kota Ibushi’s arrival in AEW courtesy of a video segment.
+This past Wednesday’s episode of AEW Dynamite saw Kenny Omega tease Kota Ibushi’s arrival in AEW, courtesy of a video segment.
 However, fans eager to see “The Cleaner” reunite with his Golden Lovers tag team partner shouldn’t get their hopes up, as it won’t be happening any time soon.

-Citing the Wrestling Observer Newsletter, Ringside News reports that the video was a dig at New Japan Pro Wrestling, where Ibushi currently resides.
+Citing the Wrestling Observer Newsletter, 411Mania reports that the video was a dig at New Japan Pro Wrestling, where Ibushi currently resides.
 Prior to joining AEW, NJPW was Omega’s home, and since he left the company, there have been reports of a fallout between both camps.
 Those tensions reportedly haven’t healed yet.

 “We’re told emphatically there is nothing going on in the direction of Ibushi in AEW or AEW working with New Japan from people on both sides who would know.
 In fact, the video was closer to Cody sledge hammering the throne in meaning than signaling a working relationship and the return of the Golden Lovers.”